freeman-lab/selectify/README.md

 pear
 ```

-If one of your custom functions is named `onchange`, it will be called every time the class changes.
+If one of your custom methods is named `onchange`, it will be called every time the class changes.
 You might want to use this to manually update styles given the current class.